Strive & Thrive in Private Practice Program

 - Kim Tyson, Physiotherapist

 "I have just finished your course and absolutely loved it!
-It was incredibly thought provoking and insightful.
+It was incredibly thought-provoking and insightful.
 I really appreciated how it delved down into how we need to look into our personal values and beliefs for longevity and happiness in our careers.
-As a final year physio student, I really appreciated how the course highlighted some really important areas of focus which were not covered as part of the uni curriculum, such as practical strategies for growing and maintain your client base and how to make the most of your time during treatment sessions.
+As a final-year physio student, I really appreciated how the course highlighted some really important areas of focus that were not covered as part of the uni curriculum, such as practical strategies for growing and maintaining your client base and how to make the most of your time during treatment sessions.

-Two of my goals when commencing the Strive & Thrive in Private Practice course, were to avoid over prescribing of exercises and to gain better structure within my treatment sessions.
+Two of my goals when commencing the Strive & Thrive in Private Practice course, were to avoid overprescribing of exercises and to gain better structure within my treatment sessions.
 The course resources allowed me to achieve this.
-I learnt a structured way to reflect on my current time efficiency and allocation of energy during sessions, as well as a way to plan ahead to gain more time within treatment sessions."
+I learned a structured way to reflect on my current time efficiency and allocation of energy during sessions, as well as a way to plan ahead to gain more time within treatment sessions."

 - Georgina, new graduate Physiotherapist 2020

 Doug has been a clinician since 1987 and worked in a wide variety of private and hospital-based environments, both in Australia and overseas.
 During this time he has been fortunate to work with many very experienced practitioners, absorbing the good and bad aspects, before setting up a private practice with his partner.
 He has been in private practice since 1989.

 Along the way, he recognised the critical link between ongoing professional development and professional enjoyment.
-He completed a post graduate diploma in musculoskeletal physiotherapy, post graduate diploma in clinical acupuncture and specialisation in musculoskeletal physiotherapy.
-Doug recently completed his PhD at Curtin University.
+He completed a postgraduate diploma in musculoskeletal physiotherapy, a postgraduate diploma in clinical acupuncture, and specialisation in musculoskeletal physiotherapy.
+Doug recently completed his Ph.D. at Curtin University.

-To simultaneously assist others develop a career in education and facilitative access to professional development, Doug created AAP Education, which provides high quality PD to aspiring health professionals, that want to make a difference to their clients and ensure their professionally longevity.
+To simultaneously assist others to develop a career in education and facilitative access to professional development, Doug created AAP Education, which provides high-quality PD to aspiring health professionals, that want to make a difference to their clients and ensure their professional longevity.